Jet Quenching in Holographic QCD as an Indicator of Phase Transitions in Anisotropic Regimes: JQ parameter for light quarks: numerical results

 $\,$

 $\,$

 The density plot for the LQ model at zero magnetic field $c_B = 0$ with spatial anisotropies are depicted in Figs.\,\ref{Fig:nu15-3-45-cB0}A, \,\ref{Fig:nu15-3-45-cB0}B, and \,\ref{Fig:nu15-3-45-cB0}C corresponding to $\nu=1.5$, $\nu =3$, and $\nu=4.5$, respectively.
-In Fig.\,\ref{Fig:nu15-3-45-cB0}D the first-order phase transition diagrams at $c_B=0$ for isotropic case $\nu = 1$, and anisotropic cases $\nu = 1.5, 3, 4.5$ are depicted \cite{Arefeva:2022avn}.
-In hadronic phase for different spatially anisotropy, the JQ parameter mostly depends on the temperature $T$ and has no significant dependence on the chemical potential $\mu$.
-But, for QGP phases the JQ parameter depends on both $T$ and $\mu$.
+In Fig.\,\ref{Fig:nu15-3-45-cB0}D the first-order phase transition diagrams at $c_B=0$ are depicted for the isotropic case $\nu = 1$, and the anisotropic cases $\nu = 1.5, 3, 4.5$ \cite{Arefeva:2022avn}.
+In the hadronic phase for different spatially anisotropy, the JQ parameter depends mainly on the temperature $T$ and has no significant dependence on the chemical potential $\mu$.
+However, for QGP phases the JQ parameter depends on both $T$ and $\mu$.

 Considering the graphs with density plots at zero magnetic field $c_B=0$ in Fig.\,\ref{Fig:LQnu1cB0} for $\nu=1$, and Fig.\,\ref{Fig:nu15-3-45-cB0} for $\nu=1.5, 3, 4.5$, we observe that the JQ parameter behavior exhibits discontinuities precisely along the first-order phase transition lines in the $(\mu,T)$-planes.
 As the anisotropy parameter $\nu$ increases, the phase transition location shifts, causing the transition lines to migrate rightward with a slight downward displacement.